binkley/spikes/domain-persistence-modeling/README.md

 A goal here is to minimize coupling, and follow an easily reproduced pattern without falling back to a full-on ORM (like Hibernate).

+The domain type implementation itself is split:

+* Simple details
+* Dependent details

+_Simple_ details are those without dependencies, such as the database ID and version, or simple properties.  _Dependent_ details are those which interact with other domain types, such as _Parent_ and _Child_ relationships to _Other_.

 ### Tracked sets

 A key data structure is the